Paul Dano To Play Role Inspired By Steven Spielberg’s Father In Director’s Childhood Movie

 Dano will play a character inspired by Spielberg’s father, but with a separate and original voice.
 He joins Michelle Williams who will play a character inspired by Spielberg’s mother, and Seth Rogen who’ll play a character based on the filmmaker’s favorite uncle.
 Cameras rolls this summer, targeting a 2022 theatrical release.

-The pic is co-written by Spielberg and Tony Kushner; produced by Spielberg, Kushner and Kristie Macosko Krieger.
+The pic is co-written by Spielberg and Tony Kushner, and produced by Spielberg, Kushner and Kristie Macosko Krieger.

 Dano is repped by WME, Anonymous Content and Goodman, Genow, Schenkman, Smelkinson & Christopher.